ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_4.typ

 = XV6 for Dummies
 #line()

-The most recent version of xv6 can be found on this github page:\
+The most recent version of xv6 can be found on this GitHub page:\
 #link("https://github.com/mit-pdos/xv6-riscv", [xv6-riscv])

 /*
 	* What do I know about xv6?
 	*
 	* - [x] Split into kernel and user folders
 	*  |- [x] Contents of kernel
 	*  |- [x] Contents of user
 	* - [x] Makefile
 	* - [x] Process for adding a new user program
 	* - [x] Process for adding a new system call
 	*
 	*/

 == General structure

-Like most unix operating systems, xv6 is split into user and kernel space.
+Like most Unix operating systems, xv6 is split into user and kernel space.

-Almost all of the operation of xv6 occurs in kernelspace, which has elevated privileges to userspace.
+Almost all of the operation of xv6 occurs in kernel space, which has elevated privileges to user space.

 The distinction is made clear by the fact that kernel programs are kept in the 'kernel' folder, and user programs are kept in the 'user' folder.
 Additionally,